History of the Jews in Zambia: Simon Zukas

-A key political figure was Simon Zukas, who proceeded to become a government minister following the country’s independence.
+A key political figure was Simon Zukas, who proceeded to become a government minister following the country's independence.
 Simon Zukas was a minister of works and supply as well as being a member of the United National Independence Party.
 Zukas’ father was amongst the refugees emigrating from Lithuania to Northern Rhodesia to escape religious persecution from the Nazis and in the search for employment.
 In reference to Simon Zukas, historian Frank Shapiro deemed that, “for a while he suppressed his political radicalism and concentrated on the process of adaptation”.
 However, Zukas embraced his political activism when he campaigned against British colonial rule in 1952.
-This political dissent led to his deportation, however, Zukas was permitted to return in 1964 with the ruling of Zambia’s newfound independence.
+This political dissent led to his deportation, however, Zukas was permitted to return in 1964 with the ruling of Zambia's newfound independence.
 Zukas was an African Nationalist and leader of the Ndola Anti-Federation Action Group, and sought to end racial discrimination, a significant issue amongst black individuals living under British Colonial rule.
 The contents of the report ‘The Case Against the Federal Proposals’, written by Justin Chimba and more heavily, Simon Zukas, suggested that “the federation was aimed at halting African advancement in the Northern territories”, and that “federation on a basis of truly democratic principles might merit consideration by the people” (Swanzy, 1953).
-The political handover of power in 1964 prompted Jewish businessmen to leave Zambia as well as a mass emigration of the Jewish community, elicited by the pre-independence economic downturn between 1958-1963.
+The political handover of power in 1964 prompted Jewish businessmen to leave Zambia as well as a mass emigration of the Jewish community, elicited by the pre-independence economic downturn between 1958 and 1963.
 Educational, political, and social concerns surrounding the creation of the independent Zambian state and the desire to not live under a black majority left only roughly one hundred Jews in Zambia by the mid-1970s.